neuroquery/pubget/docs/example_queries/README.md

   what was used to create the NeuroQuery dataset and is meant to produce many articles that contain stereotactic coordinates; as of May 2022 it should yield over 9,000 articles with coordinates.
+- `pmcids.txt`: contains around 9,000 PMCIDS for which stereotactic coordinates were found.
+It was built as the union of PMCIDs for articles in NeuroQuery, NeuroSynth, and the results of `journal_list_fmri_vbm.txt` that contain stereotactic coordinates (`nqdc --articles_with_coords_only`).
+It can be used as `nqdc --pmcids_file pmcids.txt`.